 You get an infection, and the doctor tells you to take antibiotics.
 But what if you're on birth control—will the pill still work?

 But it's not always that simple.
 Researchers at Harvard Medical School haven't found enough evidence to say for sure that antibiotics don't affect birth control.
 Therefore, they have to say that taking antibiotics might affect birth control, just to be on the safe side.
-The paper insert inside your birth control pack might say that too.

 Which antibiotics can interfere with birth control?